bigchaindb/BEPs/42/README.md

 #### Migration election specs

-We introduce a new transaction operation, `TENDERMINT_MIGRATION_ELECTION`, for the purpose of implementing migration elections. `TENDERMINT_MIGRATION_ELECTION` is an extension of `CREATE` and does not introduce any schema changes apart from the new operation.
+We introduce a new [transaction operation](./tendermint_migration_election.yaml), `TENDERMINT_MIGRATION_ELECTION`, for the purpose of implementing migration elections. `TENDERMINT_MIGRATION_ELECTION` is an extension of `CREATE`.
+Its asset contains the new ABCI chain ID.

 Election conclusion is inherited from [the TEP definition](../18#concluding-election).